 Dates: February 17, February 24, March 3, March 10, March 17

 Time: 8:30 a.m. – 12:30 p.m.

 520 S. Euclid Ave.

-Please note: Students must be accompanied by their teacher, parent or another member of the school administration on all four Saturdays.
+Please note: Students must be accompanied by their teacher, parent or another member of the school administration on all five Saturdays.